 RFM (recency, frequency, monetary value) analysis is a marketing method used to identify the best clients based on their spending habits.
-It helps predict which customers are likely to buy products again and estimate revenue from regular and new consumers.
+RFM helps predict which customers are likely to buy a company's products again and estimate its revenue from regular and new consumers.

-In this article, we’ll unveil the reasons to use RFM analysis and how it works.
-We’ll also review how to perform this analysis.
+In this article, we’ll talk about why you should use RFM analysis, explain how it works, and review how to perform this analysis.

 Why should you use RFM analysis?

-This marketing tool entails three main quantitative categories: how recently a client bought a product, how often this person purchases, and how much money this customer spends.
+This marketing tool entails three main quantitative categories: how recently a client bought a product, how often this person makes purchases, and how much money this customer spends.
 It allows companies to rate their customers and identify those who bring the most value.
-By conducting the analysis, marketers compare the profit an existing and a new customer brings to the business.
+By conducting the analysis, marketers compare the profit that existing and new customers bring to their businesses.

 RFM analysis helps companies manage their advertising budget wisely.
 It enables marketers to identify consumers with the same values and segment them.
-Audience segmentation allows brands to create targeted campaigns, tailor messaging, and meet customers’ needs.
-As a result, higher level of customer satisfaction and ROI.
+Audience segmentation allows brands to create targeted campaigns, tailor their messaging, meet customers’ needs, and enhance customer satisfaction and ROI.